They called him the "Silent Don" because he lived an unassuming lifestyle, but Florida Godfather Santo Trafficante Jr. was as ruthless as they come.

 In 1950, the aging Trafficante Sr. began to slow down.
 He sought treatment for stomach cancer and was ready to hand power over to a trusted lieutenant.
 Who better than his son, Trafficante Jr., to inherit his throne?

-Trafficante Sr. passed away four years later leaving Jr. his Tampa and Cuba-based criminal empire.
-While the senior Trafficante had been a major mobster in his own right, nobody could’ve expected the heights that were going to be reached by his son.
+Trafficante Sr. passed away four years later, leaving Jr. his Tampa and Cuba-based criminal empire.
+While the senior Trafficante had been a major mobster in his own right, nobody could have expected the heights that were going to be reached by his son.

 Trafficante along with 56 other mobsters was arrested in New York while discussing what to do about the recent death of Gambino family head, Albert Anastasia.
-That arrest also led Cuban authorities to become more wary of the mobster, especially as the political tides seemed to be turning there.
+That arrest also led Cuban authorities to become warier of the mobster, especially as the political tides seemed to be turning there.

 Despite his arrest, Trafficante managed to escape charges and continue to fly under the law’s radar.
 That was in part due to his lifestyle.
 Interestingly, Trafficante — who was worth about $25 billion at his height in the ’80s — lived a fairly reserved, modest lifestyle.
 He drove standard cars, lived in regular houses in quiet places, was married to the same woman, and generally described as a quiet man.